Ridhiman27/Winvester/README.md

 There are a lot of perks to investing in the right asset at the right time and to empower and help people in investing we decided to build this application.

 ### Problem Statement
 A system that can suggest you an investment portfolio based on your risk appetite, funds to be invested, and profit you would like to see in the future.
 For this, we are assessing the risks involved and the profits made by the investments using historical data and for some of the investments, it is real-time data.
 We are trying to create a system that can suggest a diverse portfolio with minimal research by the users.
 Some of the investments include government schemes, mutual funds, forex,  stock market, land, gold, commodities, etc. We will also be looking toward tax-saving investments.

 ### Objectives
 1.)
 To enable users to curate a portfolio based on their risk appetite and the amount of capital they have.

 2.)
 Features in the final product will include a choice between different assets and investing options and suggestions.

 3.)
-To develop algorithms specified to different assets and incorporate into the application in order to ensure minimum risk and maximum profit.
+To develop algorithms specified to different assets and incorporate them into the application in order to ensure minimum risk and maximum profit.

 4.)
 To assess the overall market sentiment related to a particular asset and combining it with strong fundamentals.

 5.)
-To reduce the user involvement, effort and time required to research about an asset by recommendation.
+To reduce the user involvement, effort, and time required to research an asset by recommendation.

 ### Scope
 1.)
 Assets such as stocks, mutual funds, real estate, public funds, ETFs, and other options will be included for the users to get suggestions from